 “In business, everything starts with a conversation.
 Whether it’s making a sale, hiring an employee, or negotiating a lease, excellent conversational skills are a must.”Denise Marinacci, CC, Edmonds Toastmasters Club, Washington

 Well, here comes the necessity of small talk.
 If you have small talk skills, it can significantly help you to develop your conversation skills.
 You can comfortably initiate a conversation with small talk, regardless of the conversation kind—client meetings, business deals, negotiating with suppliers, etc.

-According to Oxford Learner’s Dictionary, small talk refers to a “polite conversation about unimportant or uncontroversial matters, especially as engaged in on social occasions.”
-It’s a great skill to establish both personal and professional networks and relationships.
-Once you become a master of small talk, you will be able to use this skill to initiate a conversation easily and dynamically.
+The Oxford Learner’s Dictionary defines small talk as a “polite conversation about unimportant or uncontroversial matters, especially as engaged in on social occasions.”
+Establishing personal and professional networks and relationships is a great skill.
+Once you become a master of small talk, you can use this skill to initiate a conversation easily and dynamically.

 Make Your Purpose Clear and Tell Why It’s Important to Talk

 Whenever you ask someone to talk to you, you should be clear about what you are about to share with them and make it clear to them why you want to talk to them.
-It would be best if you mention the purpose while asking for permission for the conversation so that the person feels easy to decide whether they are interested in listening to you.
+It would be best to mention the purpose while asking for permission for the conversation so that the person can easily decide whether they are interested in listening to you.

-Whatever you share—problems, ideas, or anything that you think is worth sharing, it’s better to be specific and not take too much time.
-You should tell them that you have something important to share, and that’s why you are asking for their valuable time.
+Whatever you share—problems, ideas, or anything you think is worth sharing, it’s better to be specific and not take too much time.
+You should tell them you have something important to share, so you ask for their valuable time.

 Know the Appropriate Time to Initiate a Conversation